Sports Club’s Risk Management Responsibilities

 Getting an event right isn’t just a case of pleasing customers.
 You need to make sure your risk management is up to date and keeping people, and property, safe.

-So here are a few risk management responsibilities that you need to consider before you host an outdoor event at your club.
+So Club Insure have put together a few risk management responsibilities that you need to consider before you host an outdoor event at your club:

 It’s important to remember that the entire grounds of your club are your responsibility.
 Just because you believe people won’t go in a certain area, doesn’t mean you can leave it in an unsafe state.